ibm-cloud-docs/discovery-data/schema.md

 - Invoices
 - Purchase orders

-For information about each Discovery for Content Intelligence enrichment, see:
+For information about each Discovery for Content Intelligence enrichment, see the following sections:

   - [Understanding the Contracts enrichment](/docs/discovery-data?topic=discovery-data-contracts-schema)
   - [Understanding the Invoices enrichment](/docs/discovery-data?topic=discovery-data-invoices)